orix-software/shell/docs/lsmem.md

 ## DESCRIPTION

 Displays malloc table.
-Free chunks and busy chuncks are displayed with ranges.
+Free chunks and busy chuncks are displayed with ranges, and process name

 ## EXAMPLES